-When I started brainstorming for this blog post, I convinced my husband photographer to make a photoshoot with my dresses for it.
+When I started brainstorming for this blog post, I convinced my husband-photographer to make a photoshoot with my dresses for it.
 We had a lot of fun (and I bet the neighbors might have had fun, too).
 I had actually planned to introduce you to all 8+1 dresses with this blog post.
-But looking at the photos of my eight pre-wedding-dress dresses now, I think it would be worth introducing them dress by dress in separate posts to you, my dear readers!
+But looking at the photos of my eight pre-wedding dress dresses now, I think it would be worth introducing them dress by dress in separate posts to you, my dear readers!

-So I give you only a brief introduction here into my approach to the project.
+So I give you only a brief introduction here to my approach to the project.
 I started off with the easiest combination – a basic bodice and a straight skirt which is my dress No. 1.
 From there I changed one or two things with each new dress I made.
-Finally, I had my dream combination for my wedding dress: princess bodice in the off-the-shoulder variation in combination with a box-pleated skirt.
+Finally, I had my dream combination for my wedding dress: a princess bodice in the off-the-shoulder variation in combination with a box-pleated skirt.

-For more information on each dress, where I got the fabric, what I changed compared to the last version and what I learned sewing it, you will have to wait for my dress-related posts in the coming weeks and months.
+For more information on each dress, where I got the fabric, what I changed compared to the last version, and what I learned sewing it, you will have to wait for my dress-related posts in the coming weeks and months.
 The blog posts will be titled my dress parade.
 So, look out for them if you are interested in my journey to sew my own wedding dress.